wyn-ying/easycron/README.md

 ## Brief Intro

-A easy way to make function run as cron.
+An easy way to make function run as cron.

 ## Installation